Veggie Wraps with Green Tahini

 Preheat the oven to 400°F with the fan on.

 Roast the beets.
-Add the beets to a parchment lined sheet pan.
+Add the beets to a parchment-lined sheet pan.
 Drizzle liberally with olive oil and season with salt and pepper.
 Roast for 45-60 minutes, until deeply caramelized.

 Make the spiced chickpeas.
 Heat the olive oil in a pan over medium heat.
 Add the berbere and bloom for 15 seconds.
 Add the chickpeas and cook for two more minutes.
 Season with salt to taste.

 Make the kale salad.
 Place the shredded kale in a mixing bowl.
 Season with salt and roughly massage it into the kale.
 Set aside for 5 minutes.
 Lightly dress with some of the green tahini.
-Taste and adjust.
+Taste for seasoning and adjust.

 Assemble the wraps.
 Place the tortilla on a flat work surface.
-Place roughly ½ a cup each of beets, chickpeas, and kale in the middle of the wrap.
+Place roughly ½ cup each of beets, chickpeas, and kale in the middle of the wrap.
 Top with pickled onion, crumbled feta, and olives.
 To wrap, fold the side closest to you over the veggies and squeeze together.
 Fold over the sides and roll away from you, keeping the filling as tight as possible.

 FURTHER READING